-In this series of articles I’ve been looking at methods to improve the stereo performance of your surround setup.
+In this series of articles, I’ve been looking at methods to improve the stereo performance of your surround setup.
 Previously we considered some simple tweaks to the AV receiver’s configuration and the addition of a dedicated power amplifier.
-In this article I’m going to investigate using a stereo integrated amplifier along side your AV receiver.
+In this article, I’m going to investigate how to connect a stereo amplifier to an AV receiver.

 Looking back at the signal chain music must pass through, the next area to consider is the pre-amplifier.
 A stereo integrated amplifier is essentially a pre-amp and power amp in one box.
 By using a stereo integrated amplifier, you can route all stereo sources through it, completely bypassing the AV receiver and take advantage of the better quality pre/power stages within the integrated amplifier.

-A dedicated stereo amplifier will give a cleaner sound, due to it containing less electronics that can cause interference.
+A dedicated stereo amplifier will give a cleaner sound, due to it containing fewer electronics that can cause interference.
 It will have its own power supply, again giving better performance.
-The laws of economics also help us: a £500 integrated amp will easily outclass the stereo performance of a £1000 AV receiver, as the cost is spread between less components and features.
-Finally, for stereo sound the AV receiver will not be used at all and can be switched off, which can save electricity.
+The laws of economics also help us: a £500 integrated amp will easily outclass the stereo performance of a £1000 AV receiver, as the cost is spread between fewer components and features.
+Finally, for stereo sound, the AV receiver will not be used at all and can be switched off, which can save electricity.

 Many classic integrated amplifiers also featured good phono stages, for use with a turntable.
 Few AV receivers include this feature, and those that do, merely provide a basic implementation.

 There are two ways to connect your integrated amp to your surround setup.
 The first uses a speaker switch to flip between the AV receiver and integrated amp driving the front left/right speakers.
 The second method uses the integrated amp to drive the front left/right speakers for both stereo and surround material.

 With a speaker switch it’s possible to flip which amplifier drives the front left/right speakers.
 The speakers and both amps are plugged into the switch box, which can then manually be switched either way.